NoraYUuu/tp/docs/UserGuide.md

 #### Adding remark to a tuition class: `remarkclass` | `rec`

 You can add a remark for a tuition class.

+Usage scenario:
+* You would like to remind yourself of the homework that is due for a class.
+* You would like to keep track of the topics covered for a class.

 Format: `remarkclass CLASS_INDEX`